opencog/pln/README.md

 distributions.
 Doing so allows to capture uncertainty while remaining in the well known and proven framework of probability theory.

+# PLN is no longer maintained
+The lead developer has walked away from the project.

 ## Building and Installing

 ### Prequisite